 Sales of Mega Millions and Powerball tickets are volatile because the game jackpots can "roll-up" to high amounts.
 High jackpots produce significant sales spikes.
 The forecast of these games is inherently risky because it requires an assumption of the number and level of "roll-ups" expected to occur in a given State Fiscal Year.
-Analysis requires careful consideration of historical sales-to-jackpot relationships, seasonal effects, and other factors such as "jackpot fatigue" (i.e., the diminishing sales associated with a particular jackpot level over time) and the coverage ratio (the combinations actually bet, divided by the total number of combinations).
+Analysis requires careful consideration of historical sales-to-jackpot relationships, seasonal effects, and other factors such as "jackpot fatigue" (i.e., the diminishing sales associated with a particular jackpot level over time).
 These games can also be impacted by policy changes or other events such as changing the size of the matrix, changing the price of the game, changing the number of draws, and altering the jackpot structure.